 Great BBQ isn’t just smoky—it’s safe and juicy.
-Here are the core temps that matter, how resting really works, and a few thermometer tricks that save the day—tailored for UK home smokers and grills.
+Ensuring Safe Internal Food Temps means you can relax when entertaining, so here we cover the core temps that matter, how resting really works, and a few thermometer tricks that save the day—tailored for UK home smokers and grills.

 Safe minimum temperatures (°C)